PraveenLiyanage/AI-Powered-Visual-Property-Search-and-Real-Estate-Discovery-Platform/README.md

 ## Project Overview

-**Visual Home Finder** is an AI-powered real estate search platform that allows users to **find visually similar properties** by uploading images.
+**HomeVision AI** is an AI-powered real estate search platform that allows users to **find visually similar properties** by uploading images.

 It combines **image embeddings, vector search, and modern frontend design** to create a fast, scalable, and user-friendly platform.
 Designed for **global use**, it supports future cloud deployment, subscription plans, and multi-region search.